 Organizers bill this as an “intimate” affair, and as such, tickets do tend to sell out.
 Plus, the event features live music and a line-up of food trucks, making this a fun festival to spend a couple nights.
-Cost: Single-day passes from $35; two-day passes from $55
+Cost: Single-day passes from $40-50; VIP passes from $50-60

 This year, there is plenty in store for visitors, like the Art Auction, where attendees can bid on works from festival artisans, and the Arts Alley, where kids can get their hands dirty with arts and crafts projects.
-Also, bands like Free the Honey and Gypsy Jazz Social Club will rock out on the Ragged Mountain Stage.
+Also, awesome bands will rock out on the Ragged Mountain Stage.
 Cost: Free to attend

 When it was a thriving mining town in the late 1800s, Leadville was almost named the capital of Colorado.
 Each year, that Wild West heritage is celebrated during Leadville Boom Days.
 During the weekend-long event, festival attendees are treated to a range of unique, Old West-inspired events, including reenactments, mining competitions and a parade.
 There are modern activities, as well, like the festival’s annual car show, bungee jumping, arts & crafts exhibits and live music.